ExpediaGroup/lodging-connectivity-java-sdk/docs/sandbox-data-management-client.md

 ```

 ## Available Operations
-The SDK offers a set of queries & mutations you can execute using the `SandboxClient`.
+The SDK offers a set of queries & mutations you can execute using the `SandboxDataManagementClient`.
 Below is a list of the available operations.

 <br />

-### SandboxClient - Queries
+### SandboxDataManagementClient - Queries

 <hr />